Gavin Maxwell: Iraq

 In January 1956, Maxwell went to Iraq and toured the reed marshes of the Euphrates with explorer Wilfred Thesiger, Maxwell's future wife's first cousin, once removed.
 Maxwell spent February and March 1956 on a tarada, a 12 metres long, 1 metre wide traditional canoe.
 These seven weeks were to have an important bearing on the rest of Maxwell's life.
 The experience of travelling with Thesiger was physically and mentally painful, with Maxwell required to sit cross-legged for hour after hour, and once it was over Maxwell decided he would not repeat the experience.
 Maxwell greatly admired Thesiger for his masterly abilities as an explorer, but Maxwell was very much constrained as the junior member of the expedition, and made uncomfortable by Thesiger's authoritarian aloofness.
-Thesiger certainly had his doubts about Maxwell, their personalities were very different, but he was impressed by Maxwell's ornithological and hunting abilities.
+Thesiger certainly had his doubts about Maxwell: their personalities were very different, but he was impressed by Maxwell's ornithological and hunting abilities.

 Iraq was where Maxwell first encountered otters.
 One unweaned otter was presented to Maxwell on the tarada, but Maxwell was devastated when it died under his stewardship.
 Thesiger at the time seemed to be uncaring about the otter's death.
 But in April 1956, when the boat expedition was over and Maxwell was in Basra preparing for his return to Britain, Thesiger arranged for a recently weaned dog (male) otter to be sent to Maxwell.
-Maxwell named him Mijbil, often Mij, and was from a subspecies which was eventually named after Maxwell.
-Maxwell was immediately and completely enthralled by his new companion, who returned the affection, and where man and otter were to develop an extraordinary bond.
+Maxwell named him Mijbil, often Mij, and his subspecies was eventually named after Maxwell.
+Maxwell was immediately and completely enthralled by his new companion, who returned the affection, and man and otter were to develop an extraordinary bond.
 Maxwell and Mijbil made the arduous and risky journey from Basra back to his small flat in London.

 While in Basra, Maxwell encountered Gavin Young for the first time.
 Though he was fourteen years younger than Maxwell, Young hailed from a family of intrepid merchants, was the more experienced traveller and had known Thesiger for longer.
 The two Gavins were to become close friends, though Young often struggled with aspects of Maxwell's personality.
 Maxwell's account of his time in Iraq appears in A Reed Shaken By The Wind, later published in the United States under the title People of the Reeds.
 This book won the 1957 Heinemann prize and was hailed by The New York Times as "near perfect".
 Maxwell, Thesiger and Young were the triumvirate of post 1945 British explorers that wrote about the now largely vanished culture of the Marsh Arabs, and of these Maxwell's book arguably got the better reviews, including from Harold Nicolson and Cyril Connolly.